mailcow/mailcow-dockerized-docs/docs/firststeps-ssl.md

 To use your own certificates, just save the combined certificate (containing the certificate and intermediate CA/CA if any) to `data/assets/ssl/cert.pem` and the corresponding key to `data/assets/ssl/key.pem`.

+**IMPORTANT:** Do not use symbolic links!
+Make sure you copy the certificates and do not link them to `data/assets/ssl`.

 Restart affected services afterwards:

 ```